 You may want to grab a glass of red wine during your next happy hour.
 Several studies claim that moderate red wine consumption may reap heart-healthy benefits.

-Mediterranean countries who drink red wine on the daily have low heart disease rates, but is it really the answer?
+Mediterranean countries who drink red wine on the daily have low heart disease rates, but is wine really the answer?

 It may be a contributing factor, but before you pour another glass, remember that drinking alcohol in excess can harm your health.
 The red wine debate is ongoing, but here is what we know: